IHE/ITI.MHDS/index.md

 2. When the Authorization Option (Section [1:50.2.1](#15021-authorization-option)) is implemented and enabled, the Document Registry SHALL confirm the client identity using the [IUA](https://profiles.ihe.net/ITI/IUA/index.html) Profile.
 3. The Document Registry SHALL validate to the requirements of [MHD Document Recipient](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133113-document-recipient) using the MHD Comprehensive Metadata Option.
 Additional policy driven requirements, not specified here, may also apply.
 4. When the UnContained Reference Option is used in the grouped [MHD Document Recipient](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133113-document-recipient), the Document Registry SHALL not require that the references are contained, but SHALL validate that the reference is found in the central registries.
 (See Section [1:50.2.4 UnContained Reference Option](#15024-uncontained-reference-option).)
-5. The Document Registry SHALL validate that the subject of the DocumentReference, DocumentManifest, and List Resources is the same Patient, and that Patient is a recognized and active Patient within the Community.
+5. The Document Registry SHALL validate that the subject of the DocumentReference, and List Resources is the same Patient, and that Patient is a recognized and active Patient within the Community.
 The Patient identity must be recognized and active by the [PMIR Patient Identity Manager](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) in the document sharing community.
 This may be accomplished by a query of the [PMIR Patient Identity Manager](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html), by way of a cached internal patient database, or other means.
 6. The Document Registry SHALL validate the metadata conformance received according to the appropriate validation rules, and configured ValueSets to assure that the document submission request is valid.
 If any of the metadata are found to be not valid then the transaction shall be rejected.
 7. When the SVCM Validation Option (Section [1:50.2.3](#15023-svcm-validation-option)) is implemented and enabled, the Document Registry SHALL use the grouped [SVCM](https://profiles.ihe.net/ITI/TF/Volume1/ch-51.html) Terminology Consumer to validate metadata elements as appropriate to configured policy.
 For example, the DocumentReference.type often must be a value within a ValueSet agreed to by the Community.
-8. Provided the request is valid, the Document Registry SHALL persist all DocumentManifest, DocumentReference, List, and Binary that are received by way of the grouped MHD - [Document Recipient](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133113-document-recipient) – Provide Document Bundle \[ITI-65\] Transaction.
+8. Provided the request is valid, the Document Registry SHALL persist all DocumentReference, List, and Binary that are received by way of the grouped MHD - [Document Recipient](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133113-document-recipient) – Provide Document Bundle \[ITI-65\] Transaction.
 9. When the request includes a DocumentReference intended to replace an existing DocumentReference, the Document Registry SHALL mark the replaced DocumentReference as deprecated.
 The Replace action in the request is indicated when the Bundle contains a new DocumentReference with `DocumentReference.relatesTo.code` of `replaces` and `DocumentReference.relatesTo.target` pointing at the existing DocumentReference to be deprecated.
 The Document Registry sets the existing `DocumentReference.status` element to `inactive`.
 10. Any of the above checks that fail will result in the whole Provide Document Bundle \[ITI-65\] failing and returning errors as defined in \[ITI-65\].
 11. The Document Registry SHALL record success and failure events into the [ATNA Audit Record Repository](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.3).

 ##### 1:50.1.1.1.2 When the grouped MHD Document Responder – is triggered

-Triggered by: any Find Document Manifests \[ITI-66\], Find Document References \[ITI-67\], and Retrieve Document \[ITI-68\] Transactions.
+Triggered by: any Find Document Lists \[ITI-66\], Find Document References \[ITI-67\], and Retrieve Document \[ITI-68\] Transactions.

 ![](.//media/image6.png)